peter88213/nvhelp-en/source/preparations.rst

    .. figure:: _images/preparations07.png
       :alt: novelibre screenshot

+Step 5
-6. To rename the shortcut to *novelibre*, right-click on the desktop shortcut and open the **Properties** dialog.
+   To rename the shortcut to *novelibre*, right-click on the desktop shortcut and open the **Properties** dialog.
 In the first tab, replace "Shortcut to run.pyw" with "novelibre".